configcat/docs/website/docs/targeting/feature-flag-evaluation.md

 The result `cannot evaluate` occurs when the necessary user attribute is missing, invalid or incorrectly formatted (the SDK logs these issues as warnings).

-A targeting rule matches only when all its conditions evaluates to `true`.
+A Targeting Rule matches only when all its conditions evaluates to `true`.
 In any other cases, it doesn't match.

 ### Evaluation of a User Condition

 The SDK looks up the comparison attribute (the user attribute referenced by the condition) in the [User Object].
 It compares the attribute value to the comparison value that is set on the Dashboard.
 The comparison is done according to the selected comparator, resulting in a `true` or `false` value.
 This will be the result of the condition.

 The result of the condition will be `cannot evaluate` in case the comparison attribute is missing (`null`, `undefined`, `""`) or invalid (not of the type expected by the comparator or not formatted properly).
-In such cases, the targeting rule containing the condition will be skipped, and the evaluation will continue with the next rule.
+In such cases, the Targeting Rule containing the condition will be skipped, and the evaluation will continue with the next rule.

 ### Evaluation of a Flag Condition